 I grew up eating this Sicilian classic.
 “Muddica” is breadcrumbs toasted in a pan with extra-virgin olive oil.
 Muddica is also used in Pasta col Tonno (Pasta with Tuna).
 Pasta ca’ a muddica e i sardi am’mare (p.
 Pasta cah muh-ddee-cah eh e sah-r-dee am-mar-eh) means literally “Pasta with muddica and sardines – in the sea” as sardines are not in the dish.
-There are only anchovies! :) A definition clearly from the mood of fun Sicilians!
+There are only anchovies! :) What can I say, SICILIAN HUMOR!

 1) Fill a pot with 2/3 of salted water and bring it to boil.